Dharshan Munidasa: Career

+Ministry of Crab opened in Sinagpore in 2024 in a standalone colonial building at Dempsey Hill, the country’s premier lifestyle destination as part of its mission to share the goodness of Sri Lankan mud crabs with the rest of the world.

+In 2025, Munidasa opened two more international outposts, in Kuala Lumpur and Melbourne, respectively.
+Ministry of Crab's Malaysian outpost opened in February at TUAH 1895 @ Bukit Bintang City Centre, in the heart of the city.
+Ministry of Crab Melbourne is located at 226, Flinders Lane, one of the city’s most popular culinary hotspots, known for its mix of eclectic, high-end, and inventive dining experiences.

 Television

-Munidasa made his first television appearance in 2009 on the Sri Lanka episode of Rick Stein's Far East Odyssey on BBC.
+Munidasa made his first television appearance in 2009 on the Sri Lanka episode of Rick Stein's Far Eastern Odyssey on BBC.

-In 2010, Munidasa paired up with leading English channel ETV to co-produce and host "Culinary Journeys with Dharshan", a culinary travelogue that took viewers a step forward beyond an ordinary culinary experience, to places far and wide in search of the best sources for the finest ingredients in Sri Lankan and Japanese cuisine.
+In 2010, Munidasa paired up with leading English Channel ETV to co-produce and host "Culinary Journeys with Dharshan", a culinary travelogue that took viewers a step forward beyond an ordinary culinary experience, to places far and wide in search of the best sources for the finest ingredients in Sri Lankan and Japanese cuisine.
 The show which was mainly filmed in Sri Lanka and Japan ran for two seasons until 2011.
 An episode of this show which was filmed in Singapore around the famous Chilli Crab made with exported Sri Lankan mud crab, was consequently what inspired Munidasa to open a restaurant which pays homage to the Sri Lankan mud crab in their home country.

 Munidasa was one of five chefs and the first non-Japanese chef featured on season two of Nippon Shokudo for TV Tokyo in 2011.
 The episode focused on Nihonbashi Restaurant and Japanese Cuisine in Sri Lanka.

 In 2017, he appeared Season 10's episode 6 of Anthony Bourdain: Parts Unknown airing on CNN.

 Affiliations

+Dharshan has prepared degustation menus in various establishments across the world, Crown Towers in Melbourne, the World Gourmet Summit in Singapore, Mandarin Oriental in Bangkok, Anantara The Palm Dubai Resort in UAE, the Regent in Taiwan, Cheval Blanc Randheli Resort, Waldorf Astoria Maldives Ithaafushi, Four Seasons Hotel Hangzhou At West Lake, and Shangri-La Hotels in London, Tokyo, Paris, Abu Dhabi and Hong Kong.

-In 2014, Munidasa was named as a Cool Japan Ambassador by the Japanese Government for his work towards the promotion of Japanese cuisine outside of Japan.
+2014 - Munidasa was named as a Cool Japan Ambassador by the Japanese Government for his work towards the promotion of Japanese cuisine outside of Japan.